JoBdaT/RPS/README.md

 **Round Select Screen**

 Featured three buttons with options to select 3, 5, or 7 rounds.
-Additionally we added a next and a back button.
-The next button advanced the game to the next round while the back button would take the player back to the name selection screen, essentially to start the game over.
+Additionally we added a next button.
+The next button advanced the game to the next round.
 The rounds data was put into a constructor which moved it to a player constructor object.

 **Round counter**

-The rounds counter keeps track of the rounds played, win/losses by the users or cpu and stored the data to the local storage.
+The rounds counter keeps track of the rounds played, wins/losses by the users or cpu and stored the data to the local storage.

 ![Round counter](img-README/Rounds_counter.PNG)

 **Main Game Screen**

 The screen featured the weapons choice buttons, Rock, Paper, Scissors.
-The user selects the weapon by clicking the button to choose their weapon, the CPU weapon is selected randomly and stored as a variable.
+The user selects the weapon by clicking the button to choose the weapon, the CPU weapon is selected randomly and stored as a variable.
 Fight feature displays the battle animation.

 The screen additionally displays
  Display the front page to begin the fight